 An invitation for registration goes out to faculty in the fall and the program runs in January and February of each year.

-We are proud to recognize our first faculty cohort who completed the program in 2022:
+We are proud to recognize our second faculty cohort who completed the program in 2023: